dailybruin/the-stack/_posts/2017-04-27-course-schedule.md

 ## How north or south campus-y is my department?

-Using the latitude (ie. vertical) values of each department's center, we can now rank departments based on how north or south campus-y it is.
-We also convert the latitudes into distances (in meters) from Bruin Walk, which we use as a dividing line between north and south campuses.
+Using the latitude (ie. vertical) values of each department's center, we can now rank departments based on how north or south campus-y they are.
+We also convert the latitudes into distances from Bruin Walk (in meters), which we use as a dividing line.

-> Note: In case you are wondering why your favorite department isn't on the list, We include only the 40 largest departments (by number of students) in the following tables.
+> Note: In case you're wondering why your favorite department isn't on the list, We include only the 40 largest departments (by number of students) in the following tables.

 <br>